 Prescott Niles has lived a charmed life, at least as far as his music is concerned.

-As the bass player for the Knack, he was part of a phenomenon that began with the band’s 1979 smash hit, “My Sharona,” and eventually made them a major phenomenon, giving them a reputation that brought them comparisons to the Beatles.
+As the bass player for the Knack, he was part of something that began with the band’s 1979 smash hit, “My Sharona,” and eventually made them a major phenomenon, earning comparisons to the Beatles.
 However, his career brought him several extraordinary encounters well before he saw that success.

 VIDEO: The Knack “My Sharona”